Kush299/interview-pro/README.md

 Clerk – Authentication and User Management<br/><br/>

 Deployment<br/>
 The project is deployed on Vercel.
-You can visit the live site here[https://interview-pro-kush.vercel.app/].
+You can visit the live website here[https://interview-elevate.vercel.app/].
 <br/><br/>
 👨‍💻 Author<br/>
 Kush Sharma<br/>